 Is It Dangerous For My Cat To Eat A Rat?

-It is usually perfectly fine for a cat to eat a rat.
-There are two reasons why it can be bad news, though!
+It is usually perfectly fine for a cat to eat a rat, there are two reasons it can be bad news, though!

 Disease And Parasites

-This includes any parasites, such as worms and bacteria.
+This includes parasites, such as worms and bacteria.

 The use of rat poison can be dangerous.
 One of those dangers is called ‘secondary poisoning.’

 Secondary poisoning is when a rat consumes the poison and is then eaten by a predator, which is a cat.
 By eating the rat, the cat has consumed the poison too.
 This can be very dangerous for the cat.

 Know Rat Poison Symptoms In Cats

-As a pet owner, you must learn the symptoms of poisoning to react quickly in an emergency.
+You must learn the poisoning symptoms to react quickly in an emergency as a pet owner.

-Symptoms of a cat ingesting rat poison include (but is not limited to):
+Symptoms of a cat ingesting rat poison include (but are not limited to):